 We’ve tried to answer some our our most frequently asked brewing questions.
 If you have a question please read through our FAQ’s first.

-The lack of activity or bubbling in your airlock is not necessarily an indication that your ferment has stopped or failed to start.
+The lack of activity or bubbling in your airlock is not necessarily an indication that your ferment has stopped early or failed to start.
 Bubbling is usually just an indication of the rate at which your brew is fermenting.
 Even without bubbling your beer is probably still fermenting, maybe a little slower.
 It's also quite common to have a period of intense fermentation for a short time (1-3 days) followed by little visible activity - that's totally normal.

 If you are still worried about your brew, a sure way of knowing whether fermentation has kicked off or finished is to take a specific gravity (SG) reading with your hydrometer, and see if the gravity has dropped.
 If you don't have a hydrometer just take a sample and taste it - is it syrupy/sweet or dry/alcoholic tasting?